Shampooing/MoveMusic/README.md

   - LOGFILE (a log file to keep track of what happened while using the script)

 Third, configure your transmission client to launch the script on completion of a torrent.
+Edit your transmission-daemon's settings.json file, and

+- set "script-torrent-done-enabled" to true;
+- set "script-torrent-done-filename" to the path to the move_music.py script;

-See the Transmission documentation for that.
+See the Transmission documentation for more details.